 Cover plants with professional-grade spun polypropylene fabric, such as Frost Protek® Plant Covers.
 If not available, use cloth or paper (not plastic) to insulate.
 Sheets or blankets provide minimal protection and can crush plants.
 Various frost cloth weights can be effective at temperatures down to 20° F depending on the fabric and the weave.
 Frost Protek® Plant Covers are made with 0.9 oz (30 gsm) fabric, which will provide protection of 4-6 degrees, or to about 26 degrees F.

+Remember that container plantings and hanging baskets are especially susceptible to weather damage because the roots are above ground and don't have the added warmth that the ground holds.
 Completely drape the plant from top all the way to the ground, or around the container.
 Do not allow any openings for warmth to escape.
 This procedure will trap the heat radiating from the soil and maintain a more humid atmosphere around the plant foliage.
 Many Frost Protek® Plant Covers are designed with a double pull drawstring and cord locks to secure the cover tightly around the container, providing better insulation.

 Some professional grade frost cloth, including Frost Protek® Plant Covers, may be left on for extended periods without risk of harming the plant because the fabric allows air and UV light to penetrate.
 If you use sheets or blankets, remove them every morning since these materials can suffocate the plant.